liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/using-springboot-with-maven.md

 title: With Maven
 ---

-# Using Liquibase with Spring Boot and Maven Project
+# Application startup deployments with Liquibase, Spring Boot, and Maven

-Use Liquibase with [Spring Boot](https://spring.io/projects/spring-boot#overview) to create and configure standalone Spring applications and automate your database updates.
-Spring Boot with build systems like Maven allows you to create Java applications started by running `java -jar` or `war` deployments.
+Use [Spring Boot](https://spring.io/projects/spring-boot#overview) with Liquibase to create and configure standalone Spring applications and automate your database updates.
+Spring Boot with Maven allows you to create Java applications started by running `java -jar` or `war` deployments.

-The Liquibase Spring Boot integration ensures the application database is updated along with the application code by using Spring Boot auto-configuration and features.
+The Liquibase Spring Boot integration ensures the application's database is updated along with the application code using Spring Boot auto-configuration.

-Tip: To use the `liquibase-maven-plugin` and Spring Boot, see [Using Liquibase Maven Plugin with Spring Boot](https://docs.liquibase.com/tools-integrations/maven/workflows/using-liquibase-maven-plugin-and-springboot.html).
+Using the Liquibase Maven Plugin with Spring Boot has two main features:

-To use Liquibase and Spring Boot:
+*   It collects all the `.jar` files in the classpath and builds a single `uber-jar`, which helps to execute your service in more convenient way.
+*   It searches for the `public static void main()` method to flag any classes with that method signature as a runnable class.

+## Install Maven

 1. [Install Maven](https://maven.apache.org/download.cgi) and [add it to your path](https://maven.apache.org/install.html).
 2. Ensure you have [Java Development Kit](https://www.oracle.com/java/technologies/java-se-glance.html) (JDK 8, 11, or 16).

+## Create a Spring Boot project

-3. Create a project by using the Spring Boot application:
+1. Create a project by using the Spring Boot application:

     *   If you have an existing Spring Boot project, add the `liquibase-core` dependency to your project `pom.xml`.
     *   To manually create a new Spring Boot project, follow the [Spring Boot Getting Started](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/getting-started.html#getting-started.installing) documentation.
     *   To create a basic Spring Boot project, use a web-based service called [Spring Initializr](https://start.spring.io/).

-4. Enter the following information in Spring Initializr:
+1. Enter the following information in Spring Initializr:

     *   Project: Maven
     *   Language: Java